samersultan/csgo/readme.md

 **Rates:**

-Rates are configured for 128 tickrate servers however will scale down for lower tickrate.
+Rates are configured for 128 tick rate servers however will scale down for lower tick rate.
 <br />

 **Raw Input and Mouse Acceleration:**